synaptics-astra/doc/yocto.rst

 Prerequisites
 ^^^^^^^^^^^^^

-In order to flash an image to the VS680 and VS640 evaluation kit board you need the following hardware:
+In order to flash an image to the XL1680 and XL1640 evaluation kit board you need the following hardware:

-  * VS640 or VS680 evaluation kit board (EVK)
+  * XL1620, XL1640 or XL1680 evaluation kit board (EVK)
   * Power supply for the EVK
   * Debug board
-  * SPI dongle with firmware for the VS chip in use
+  * SPI dongle with firmware for the XL chip in use
   * 4-pin UART cable to connect the debug board to the EVK
   * USB cable to connect debug board to the host, the debug board connector has a USB Mini format.